-Our Pedestrian Injury Lawyers will protect your rights after a pedestrian involved accident
+Our Dallas Pedestrian Injury Attorney will protect your rights after a pedestrian involved accident

 What do pedestrian accidents entail?